insovs/DiscordDebloater/README.md

 - **After debloating**, create a new shortcut pointing directly to `Discord.exe` inside the active version folder.
 The auto-updater shortcut will no longer work if you removed `Update.exe`.
 A shortcut named `Discord Debloated.lnk` is automatically created on your Desktop.
 - **After cleaning cache**, some Discord UI preferences (font size, theme, etc.) may reset.
 Your account session will be preserved unless you opted into removing Local Storage.
 - **Game Presence / RPC**: removing this module disables rich presence broadcasting and may prevent joining servers that require Discord account linking (e.g. FiveM, some game launchers).
-- **Autostart**: the tool removes both registry `Run` keys and any Discord scheduled tasks.
-You can re-enable autostart from Discord's settings at any time.
 - **Backup**: if enabled, a full copy of the Discord installation folder is saved to your Desktop before any file is deleted.

 ---